JuliaLang/julia/README.md

 end
 ```

-As you can tell, the code is clear, simple and readable.
-Programming in Julia should feel familiar to anyone who has programmed in other mathematical programming languages.
+As you can tell, the code is quite clear, and should feel familiar to anyone who has programmed in other mathematical languages.

 ### Designed for Parallelism & Cloud Computing